 As a composer, his music has been heard around the world, from Carnegie Hall to the Sydney Opera House.
 We were very lucky to speak with Jeremy about his career including his latest project: the docuseries Marvel’s 616.
-He wrote the main theme and the music for the episode ‘Lost & Found‘.
+He wrote the main theme for the show and the music for the episode ‘Lost & Found‘.
 All 8 episodes will stream on Disney+ this month (check out the trailer below).

 Our good friend Bryan Kluger of Boomstick Comics joined us for this podcast.
 Click the image to listen to the podcast, and we’ve included the main title track from the down below.
 Enjoy!!

 You can learn more about Jeremy and his work at his official website.
 His work to Chef’s Table and Immigration Nation can be heard on those shows which have aired.
 He also is scoring a Hulu movie that will release next year, and a documentary for Google set to release after Thanksgiving.